dpbac/Operationalizing-Machine-Learning-with-Azure/README.md

 ## Key Steps
 *TODO*: Write a short discription of the key steps.
 Remeber to include all the screenshots required to demonstrate key steps.

+### Step 1: Authenticatication

+It was not necessary to perform this step since this project was developed using the VM provided by Udacity.

+By using the lab provide by Udacity, we are not authorized to create a security principal.

+### Step 2: Automated ML Experiment

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: